Migration guide

 },

-A new ponder-env.d.ts is required.
-The new file uses triple slash directives for (hopefully) less frequent updates.
+This release updates the ponder-env.d.ts file.
+The new file uses triple slash directives for less frequent updates.

 The transactionReceipt.logs property was removed from the event object.